andrewsrichardson/food-blog/src/pages/blog/sticky-sesame-chicken-egg-fried-rice/sticky-sesame-chicken-egg-fried-rice.md

   - Pop in you rice and fry off for a few minutes and then make a well in the centre.
 Add in the egg to the middle and start scrambling it.
 Slowly incorporate the rice in the middle and then stir well
+  - Season well and add in the soy sauce.
+Cook up whatever green veg you have - I steamed the broccoli for a few minutes and added a splash of soy sauce.
+  - Serve it all up in a big bowl and garnish with the chopped spring onion.
+    Enjoy !!
 tags:
   - Chinese
 type: